 Sally Thompson continued to live at 287 Marlborough with her father during the 1882-1883 winter season.
 In April of 1883, she married again, to Edward Cobb Sampson, an oil cloth manufacturer in New York City, where they lived after their marriage.
 George Blagden lived with them (he died at their home in December of 1884).

-By the 1883-1884 winter season, 287 Marlborough was the home of James Means and his wife, Helen Goodell (Farnsworth) Means.
-They had married in March of 1883 and 287 Marlborough probably was their first home together.
-Helen G. Means is shown as the owner on the 1888 Bromley map.
+On June 29, 1883, 287 Marlborough was purchased from Sally Sampson by Helen Goodell (Farnsworth) Means, the wife of James Means.
+They had married in March of 1883, and 287 Marlborough probably was their first home together.

 James Means was a shoe manufacturer.
 He was a pioneer in promoting aviation and published The Aeronautical Annual in 1895, 1896, and 1897.
 His December 4, 1920, obituary in the Boston Globe said that his writings inspired the Wright Brothers “to study aviation in a practical way.”

-They continued to live at 287 Marlborough during the 1889-1890 winter season, but purchased and moved soon thereafter to 196 Beacon.
+They continued to live at 287 Marlborough during the 1889-1890 winter season, but moved soon thereafter to 196 Beacon.

 A former manufacturer of iron and steel, he was a consulting engineer and a lecturer on metallurgy at MIT.
 He was the son of Dr. Samuel Howe, founding administrator of the Perkins Institute for the Blind, and Julia Ward Howe, the noted author, poet, and leader of the abolitionist and woman’s suffrage movements.
 Earlier in 1890, Henry and Fannie Howe had lived at 241 Beacon, with his mother.

-In the fall of 1897, 287 Marlborough was purchased from Henry Howe by investment banker Albert Thorndike and his wife Mary Quincy (Gould) Thorndike.
-The transaction was reported in the Boston Globe on November 6, 1897.
+On October 1, 1897, 287 Marlborough was purchased from Henry Howe by Mary Quincy (Gould) Thorndike, the wife of investment banker Albert Thorndike.
 They previously had lived at The Austerfield at 7-9 Massachusetts Avenue.
-Mary Thorndike is shown as the owner of 287 Marlborough on the 1898 Bromley map.
 They also maintained a home in Weston.

 287 Marlborough was not listed in the 1904 Blue Book.

-They continued to live there until 1922, when they moved to 292 Beacon, which had been the home of his parents, John Lewis Stackpole and Martha Watson (Parsons) Stackpole.
+They continued to live at 287 Marlborough until 1922, when they moved to 292 Beacon, which had been the home of his parents, John Lewis Stackpole and Martha Watson (Parsons) Stackpole.

 By 1940, they had been joined at 287 Marlborough by Elsie Mactaggart’s niece, Dorothy ManInnis (daughter of Edward C. MacInnis and Mabel H. (Folsom) MacInnis).